 Unless they’re living in isolation, culturally ignorant people will find themselves at a distinct disadvantage in a globalized world.
 Society has modernized and progressed by collaborating with other nations, creating a truly global community.

-Now, more than ever, it is critically important to be knowledgeable about people from other backgrounds, because we’ve become extremely interconnected.
+Now, more than ever, it’s critically important to be knowledgeable about people from other backgrounds, because we’re an interconnected world.
 Events that occur hundreds and thousands of miles away now affect us in one way or another, whether it be politically, socially, or economically.

-There is a high chance that you’ll encounter foreigners and people from different ethnic and racial backgrounds as part of your day to day life.
+There’s a high chance that you’ll encounter foreigners and people from different ethnic and racial backgrounds as part of your day to day life.
 Being adaptable and open in these situations is key.
-Even if you don’t agree with their beliefs, opinions, or values, you must be open to hearing them.
+Even if you don’t agree with their beliefs, opinions, or values, be open to hearing them.
 Knowledge is power.
 Being globally aware is the new superpower.

-When dealing with culturally ignorant people, it’s helpful to remember that there is a continuum when it comes to intercultural development.
+When dealing with culturally ignorant people, it’s helpful to remember that there’s a continuum when it comes to intercultural development.
 These are the five phases, in broad strokes:

 Phase 1: Ethnocentrism – “My experience of the world is the world”